HLammers/cybo-drummer/README.md

 (c) 2024 Harm Lammers

-> [!IMPORTANT]
-> Cybo-Drummer is not yet released.
-This readme file is work in progress in preparation of releasing Cybo-Drummer to the public.
-Feel free to come back here to see it grow for the next couple of weeks!
 <img src="/images/cybo-drummer_v0.1.jpg" width="100%">

 > [!NOTE]
-> This is my very first [Python/MicroPython](#why-in-micropython) project, my first PCB design (learning still!) and generally the first microcontroller-based project I developed from scratch and I actually brought to the finish line.
+> Cybo-Drummer’s hardware design is currently in it’s first prototype stage and the firmware in it’s first public beta (version 0.1.0) stage.
+It is my very first [Python/MicroPython](#why-in-micropython) project, my first PCB design (learning still!) and generally the first microcontroller-based project I developed from scratch and I actually brought to the finish line.
 It has been a learning experience, but by no way I’d say it's perfect, so I'm happy to receive your feedback on the hardware, the software, the feature set, a bug you found or anything you’d like to share.
 >
-> Are you an experienced drummer (I’ve only been drumming for about 1.5 year – too much of which I’ve spent on this project instead of practicing…) with a fascination for synthesized drum sounds?
+> Are you an experienced drummer (I’ve only been drumming for about 1.5 year – too much of which I’ve spent on this project instead of practising…) with a fascination for synthesized drum sounds?
 I’d love to hear how you experience using Cybo-Drummer.
 What would you change?
 What features are you missing?
 >
-> Ofcourse I’m open for collaboration.
+> Of course I’m open for collaboration.
 Just let me know how you think you can contribute!
 >
 > Please use the [issues tab](issues/) to report bug and other issues, or the [discussion tab](discussions/) to discuss anything else.
 ## Introduction